uofajillian/edx-documentation/en_us/xblock/source/anatomy/python.rst

    ``add_javascript()`` and ``add_css`` methods.

 * The JavaScript in the fragment must be initialized using the name of the XBlock class.
-The name also maps to the function that initializes the XBlock in the :ref:JavaScript file <The XBlock JavaScript File>.
+The name also maps to the function that initializes the XBlock in the :ref:`JavaScript file <The XBlock JavaScript File>`.

   .. code-block:: python